EdDataScienceEES/tutorial-Stead-James/index.md

 </details>

 ## Challenge time
 I want to spatially map the most northerly and southerly acer trees in britain.
-For this, please create a dataset of the 100 northernmost and southernmost Acer trees.
+For this, please create a dataset of the 100 most northerly and southerly Acer trees.

 hint: after you've created objects for north and south, use bind_rows to merge them into a new dataset.